intel/llvm/sycl/doc/GetStartedGuide.md

 Currently, the only combination tested is Ubuntu 18.04 with ROCm 4.1.0 using a Vega20 gfx906.

 [LLD](https://llvm.org/docs/AMDGPUUsage.html) is necessary for the AMD GPU compilation chain.
 The AMDGPU backend generates a standard ELF [ELF] relocatable code object that can be linked by lld to produce a standard ELF shared code object which can be loaded and executed on an AMDGPU target.
-SO if you want to support AMD ROCm, you should also build the lld project.
+So if you want to support AMD ROCm, you should also build the lld project.
 [LLD Build Guide](https://lld.llvm.org/)